-In light of recent events, please be assured the Congressional Art Competition is still accepting submissions, and the due date for submissions is now May 15th.
-All submissions will now only be accepted digitally.
+The 2021 Congressional Art Competition is underway, and the due date for submissions is now Friday, April 16th.
+All submissions will only be accepted digitally.
 Please take a high resolution scan or photo of your artwork and email it to email@example.com.

-For any further questions or concerns, please reach out to Caroline Ramos by calling (470) 773-6330 or emailing firstname.lastname@example.org.
+For any further questions or concerns, please call our Sandy Springs District Office at (470) 773-6330 or email firstname.lastname@example.org.

 Congressional Art Competition Guidelines